dong-qian/cookie-bus/README.md

 ## About The Project

-Cookie Bus is an extremely simple `One Click` extension to help developer import cookies from one tab to another.
+**💻 Cookie Bus is an extremely simple `One Click 👍` web extension to help developer imports cookies from one tab to the current tab**

 ### Screenshots